 “Thanks to Smart Ease, the project is cost neutral, so what we save as a result of the solar power we will pay out in less than ten years,” Mr. Saxon says.

 It also has significant spin-offs that go well beyond the development of a renewable energy source and cost savings.

-The school also plans to help by passing excess energy it doesn’t need during the holidays back onto the grid for the community.
+The school also plans to pass excess energy during the holidays back onto the grid for the community.